Consultant in Anaesthesia and Neuro-Trauma Critical Care

 Available for instruction across the UK and Ireland

-Dr O’Leary provides expert opinion in critical care - particularly in major trauma and neurosciences - as well as anaesthesia, perioperative medicine, healthcare systems, and complex medical decision-making.
-His Court of Protection experience includes a high-profile case in which he acted as ‘Doctor A’ regarding serious medical treatment involving a patient with a prolonged disorder of consciousness due to neurological complications of Covid, Re AH (Serious Medical Treatment [2021] EWCOP 51), where Hayden J described his evidence as “extremely impressive”.
+He provides expert opinion across critical care, particularly major trauma and neurosciences, together with anaesthesia, perioperative medicine, healthcare systems, and complex medical decision-making.
+In the Court of Protection he acted as 'Doctor A' in Re AH (Serious Medical Treatment) [2021] EWCOP 51, concerning serious medical treatment for a patient with a prolonged disorder of consciousness following neurological complications of Covid-19, in which Hayden J described his evidence as "extremely impressive".

-He also has recognised expertise in electronic patient records, digital governance, and clinical informatics.
-He established and directed the Cambridge Healthcare Data Programme and has contributed to national working groups focused on integrating data-driven approaches into critical care and wider healthcare system decision-making.
+Dr O'Leary further has recognised expertise in electronic patient records, digital governance, and clinical informatics.
+He established and directed the Cambridge Healthcare Data Programme and has contributed to national working groups integrating data-driven approaches into critical care and wider health-system decision-making.

 Scope of expert opinion includes:

-• Prolonged disorders of consciousness and best interests decisions
+Prolonged disorders of consciousness and best-interests decision making

 Terms and availability: